DeevanshiSharma/Automated-Google-Search/ReadMe.md

 Since businesses are on their path to digital transformation, Automating tasks like google searching does three main things, replaces human tedious tasks, minimizes errors, and uses case helps.

 In this project, Google search is automated using python language.
 The program uses selenium (a browser automation tool).
 It is a portable framework for testing web applications.
-It can automatically perform the same interactions that any you need to perform manually and this is a small example of it.
+It can automatically perform the same interactions that anyone needs to perform manually and this is a small example of it.

 Requirements: